Reading & Language Arts

 • Kindergarten

 As students emerge as readers, the kindergarten reading and writing program emphasizes supporting students in their particular developmental reading level.
-Using the Reading Workshop model, students build their foundational skills such as decoding text by reading alongside the teacher, listening to stories read aloud, word work, and independent reading time.
-Word work, such as sorting words by sound and manipulating word segments, supports development of phonemic awareness and phonics.
-Using the Writing Workshop model, teachers work with students in group and one-on-one settings to support each student’s growth.
+Our approach to teaching reading balances direct phonics instruction while building a foundation for a lifelong love of reading.
+All kindergarten teachers are trained in the Orton-Gillingham approach and explicitly teach phonics patterns following a phonics sequence.
+In addition, we devote time to developing reading comprehension skills while exposing students to a wide range of genres and books.
+Kindergarten classroom libraries are a mix of decodable books and more interesting picture and chapter books.
+Using the Writing Workshop model, teachers work with students in group and one-on-one settings to support each student's growth.
 While learning how to form letters, space words on the page, and write sentences, kindergartners publish their first book.
-Students are encouraged to tell their stories and to notice the words and rhythms authors use to write stories.
-By going back to their work and adding details such as picture labels and titles, kindergarten writers learn early on that revision is part of the writing process.
-Students experience a wide range of mentor texts including fictional stories, informative works, and opinion pieces.
+Students are encouraged to tell their stories and to notice the words and rhythms authors use to write stories, returning to their work and adding details such as picture labels and titles, kindergarten writers learn early on that revision is part of the writing process.
+Students experience a wide range of mentor texts, including fictional stories, informative works, and opinion pieces.

 • First Grade

 First graders continue to develop their abilities in phonics, fluency, vocabulary, and comprehension.
-Using the Reading Workshop model, through activities such as partner reading, readers’ theatre, independent reading, and group discussions, students experience texts from a variety of genres and cultures.
+Our approach to teaching reading balances direct phonics instruction while building a lifelong love of reading.
+All first grade teachers are trained in the Orton-Gillingham approach and explicitly teach phonics patterns following a phonics sequence.
+In addition, we devote time to building reading comprehension skills while exposing students to books from a wide range of genres and cultures.
+We engage students through activities such as partner reading, readers' theatre, independent reading, and group discussions.
 Students continue to develop their handwriting as well.
 As writers, first graders continue to work in the Writing Workshop model, learning grammatical constructions as they author original pieces in genres such as opinion, information, and narrative.
 Students learn the formal writing process to develop their pieces.
 They begin with brainstorming, then produce drafts that are edited and revised, and finally published as final works.

 • Second Grade

-Building on work in kindergarten and first grades, students refine reading skills and focus on higher order comprehension such as making inferences and drawing conclusions.
-Continuing in the Reading Workshop model, reading is taught through guided reading with the teacher, independent reading, partner reading, and read-alouds.
+Building on work in kindergarten and first grades, students refine reading skills and focus on higher-order comprehension such as making inferences and drawing conclusions.
+All second grade teachers are trained in the Orton-Gillingham approach and explicitly teach phonics patterns following a phonics sequence.
+In addition, we devote time to growing reading comprehension skills while continuing to nourish a love of literature through exposure to books from a wide range of genres and cultures.
 Comprehension is enhanced through class discussion and written responses to literature.
 Students begin to notice author's craft by exploring the patterns in books in a series and the elements of mystery writing.
 Both the book series and mystery units are often favorites, especially when readers get hooked by a series and can't wait to pick up the next book.
 In Writing Workshop, students study mentor texts in a variety of genres and create a yearlong portfolio of their own work.
 Students compose personal narratives, fictional stories, persuasive essays, poetry, and research reports.
 As part of the writing process, second graders study and apply grammar and punctuation.
 Expanding vocabulary is a focus in both reading and writing throughout the year.

 • Third Grade

-Third graders explore a variety of genres including historical fiction, mysteries, nonfiction, and the hero’s journey.
-They read and compare several books within a genre, looking for patterns and deeper meanings.
-Our hope is that each reader finds a book or series that is hard to put down.
-A major goal is for third graders to make observations about a character or story and back them up with text evidence.
+Third graders explore a variety of genres, including historical fiction, mysteries, nonfiction, and the hero's journey.
+Students now transition from learning to read to reading to learn, though we continue to teach phonics patterns and syllable patterns while emphasizing spelling.
+They read and compare several books within a genre, looking for patterns and deeper meaning.
+The goal is that each reader finds a book or series that is hard to put down.
+Third graders make observations about a character or story and back them up with text evidence.
 Students read independently, with partners, and in book clubs, often using sticky notes to mark important passages to share during discussions.
-They also write responses in their readers’ notebooks.
+They also write responses in their readers' notebooks.
 By reading books with the eye of a writer, students improve reading comprehension and writing skills.
-Writing Workshop closely follows the genre study in Reading Workshop.
-While reading nonfiction, third graders write nonfiction reports, with a clear main idea and supporting details.
+While reading nonfiction, third graders write nonfiction reports with a clear main idea and supporting details.
 After reading fairy tales and fractured fairy tales, students write their own fairy tale twists.
 In addition, they write personal narratives, expository pieces, persuasive writing, and poetry.
 Students gather ideas, write first drafts, revise, edit, and publish several pieces throughout the year.
 They work one-on-one with the teacher and in peer-editing groups to revise and edit their work.
-Students learn to incorporate feedback into their final drafts, and learn to provide constructive feedback to peers.
-The study of grammar and punctuation is an important part of the writing process.
+Students learn to incorporate feedback into their final drafts and learn to provide constructive feedback to peers.
+Studying grammar and punctuation is an important part of the writing process.
 Third graders continue to work on conventional spelling and building vocabulary by focusing their word study on syllables, prefixes, suffixes, and base words.
-Cursive handwriting and keyboarding are introduced.

 • Fourth Grade

-In fourth grade, Reading Workshop, Writing Workshop, handwriting, keyboarding, grammar, and word study expands on the lessons and genre studies introduced in third grade.
 Fourth graders read novels representing a diversity of characters and settings, genres, themes, and literary techniques.
 They respond to reading through group discussions, oral presentations, and writing in their reader's notebook.
 Notebooks include letters to their teachers about both their independent reading and their book club reading.
-The goal is to form ideas about the reading, supported by evidence from the text.
-In addition to formal letters, reader's notebooks contain notes about reading strategies, ideas, and observations about the text to bring to class or partner discussion.
+The goal is to form ideas about the reading supported by evidence from the text.
+In addition to formal letters, reader's notebooks contain notes about thoughts, strategies, ideas, and observations about the text to bring to class or partner discussion.
 A highlight of fourth grade reading is performing a play based on either a book read during class or a myth connected to ancient cultures.
 Students frequently create props or write additional scenes for the plays.
-As in third grade, the genres studied in Writing Workshop often parallel the genres read in Reading Workshop and/or social studies.
-Genres include personal narrative, expository writing, persuasive writing, fiction, and poetry.
-Using the Writer’s Workshop model, students work one-on-one with the teacher and in peer-editing groups to revise and edit their work.
-They learn to incorporate feedback into their final drafts, and learn to provide constructive feedback to peers.
-Two teachers work as a team during RLA classes to differentiate instruction and to facilitate one-on-one and small-group revision work.
-Grammar and mechanics are addressed through stand-alone lessons and through editing and revision work.
+Students read literature from various genres, including personal narrative, expository writing, persuasive writing, fiction, and poetry.
+Using the Writer's Workshop model, students work one-on-one with the teacher and in peer-editing groups to revise and edit their work.
+They learn to incorporate feedback into their final drafts and learn to provide constructive feedback to peers.
+Grammar and mechanics are addressed through stand-alone lessons covering editing and revision work.
 Prefixes, suffixes, base words, and syllables are the foundation of word study.
-Fourth graders practice cursive handwriting, publishing at least one written piece in cursive.
-Students also continue to practice keyboarding and publish at least one written piece using a laptop.
+Students also continue to practice keyboarding and post at least one written work using a laptop.
 Fourth grade readers and writers develop a heightened awareness of the choices authors make and the craft of writing.

 • Fifth Grade